decilem/MA-RE-LicenseCourseNotes/README.md

 * Power of Attorney
   * Written document giving the *right to act as a proxy*(they can do things just like they are you) for another
   * Creates attorney-in-fact

+# Class 4 Property Right Limitations 1

+Page.
+18

+## Government Limitations

+#### P.E.T.E

+* Police power
+  * the right of government to regulate private activity if it's in public interest to do so.
+  * Zoning = governs land use
+    * e.g. use(residential, commercial, etc), height, setbacks, visual appearance, lot sizes, parking, open space, density, FARs, etc
+    * 3 ways around zoning:
+      1. **on-conforming use**: A legal use that existed prior to the enactment of current zoning ordinances
+      2. **variance**: Special permission to do something otherwise forbidden by the zoning rules
+      3. **conditional use permits**: Think of this as a limited variance.
+Conditional use permits (CUPs) allow a commercial or residential use
+  * Building codes = govern how you build
+    * Building codes define basic requirements for construction without necessarily prescribing implementation
+    * Certificate of Occupancy (C/O) = proves that the property was built up to code and is safe for occupancy

+* Eminent Domain (土地征用权)

+  * Right of government to force the sale of privately owned property

+* Taxes

+  **municipal property taxes**

+  * Taxes assessed against your property by the town or city (municipality)

+  * Pay for most of the things the town or city does

+  * Taxes run with land

+    * Towns can foreclose for unpaid taxes
+    * Superpriority lien
+    * Equitable right of redemption= 1 year from the date of sale

+  * Taxes are charged on the assessed value of your property

+  * Taxes are charged in mills ($1 per $1,000)

+  * Paid quarterly or semi-annually on a fiscal year running from July 1 to June 30th (8/1, 11/1, 2/1, 5/1 in MA)

+    Special Assessments = charges for improvements made to your property by the town

+    > e.g. sewer hookup, or street lighting ("betterments")

+  * Special Districts = tax districts that charge adjacent homeowners for services they receive

+  **Math: Property taxes**

+  >What is the annual property tax on a $100,000 home that is assessed at 40% of its value in a town with a millage rate of $20 per $1000?

+  $100,000 * 0.4 = $40,000 assessed value

+  $40,000 / $1,000 = 40 payments * $20 = $800 tax bill

+  > What is annual property tax on a $250,000 home assessed at 50% with a mileage rate of $15 per $1,000

+  $250,000 * 0.5 = $125,000 assessed value

+  $125,000 / $1,000 = 125 payments * $15 = $1,875

+* Escheat (充公)

+  * reversionary interest in all privately owned property held by the state

+## Private Limitations

+Private limitations or restrictions (also known as CC&Rs) are contractual limitations on ownership created by deed or separate agreement.
+There are two basic kinds:

+1. Covenants = contractual limitations in a subdivision
+   * Must be uniformly applied to all the owners
+2. Deed restrictions = contractual limitations written into your deed (receipt)
+   *  Violation of a restriction can result in a lose of title

+## Conflicts Between Public and Private Limitations

+If there is ever a conflict between private restrictions and public zoning, the more restrictive rule wins.
+So, if a private restriction limits homeowners to 2.5 story buildings, but public zoning allows up to 3 stories, the homeowner would be limited to 2.5 stories.

+## Environmental Limitations (p.20)